ZackMurry/bigdatax-linux/README.md

 ## du

-The `du` command is used to view disk usage.
+The `du` command is used to view disk usage in a directory.
 ![screenshot of example command](./du.png)

 ## df